Pegacraft/typst-plotting/readme.md

 # A plotting library for Typst

-A Typst library for drawing graphs and plots
+A Typst library for drawing graphs and plots.
+Made by Gewi413 and Pegacraffft

 ## Currently supported graphs